 Mr W used an online giving platform to organise a race to raise money for a town in Africa.
 His intention was to organise the race every year until the local people could organise it instead.

 He agreed with a charity that the money raised would be given to them, and that the charity would then pass money to him each year as needed.
 But he’s now in a disagreement with the charity about what should happen to the money raised.

 Mr Z entered a charity’s lottery and won a one-of-a-kind item but found that the certificate of authenticity had a laser printed signature.
 He said this could reduce the value of the item and felt he was misled into entering the lottery.

 A complaint about misleading fundraising: the R family

-Mr and Mrs R’s son is a member of a local sports club.
-The charity asked Mr and Mrs R to raise £800 to enable them to send a team to a sporting event.
-Mrs R told us that she believed the amount requested was far higher than the amount needed.
+Mr and Mrs R’s son is a member of a local charitable sports club.
+The club asked Mr and Mrs R to raise £800 so they could send a team to a sporting event.
+But Mr and Mrs R thought this amount was more than they needed.

 A charity was showing only the Gift Aid entry price to an event on their website, and not the Standard entry price.
 Mr N found this to be “misleading” because visitors would expect to pay the higher price.